 The capstone seminar (PH610) provides a supportive setting to help prepare students to identify and plan for their capstone project in their specialty track.
-The capstone project is a culminating experience that provides students the opportunity to synthesize, integrate, and apply their curricular knowledge to a significant public health problem in their specialty track.
+The capstone project is a culminating experience that provides students the opportunity to synthesize, integrate, and apply their curricular knowledge to a significant public health problem in their specialty track, and like the practicum, is completed in collaboration with a community partner.

-- PH620 Capstone Project in Community Health Education - PH621 Capstone Project in Epidemiology - PH622 Capstone Project (to be taken by students in pursuit of a Generalist track)
+- PH620 Capstone Project in Community Health Education

+- PH621 Capstone Project in Epidemiology

+- PH622 Capstone Project General